GHeinzelmann/BAT.py/README.md

 *- Possible choice between a fixed number of waters, or fixed solvation buffers in the three cartesian axes.*

+*- Automatic determination of the number of ions based on the chosen ion concentration.*

 *- Much simpler procedure to add new protein systems, when compared to the 1.0 version.*

 -------------------------------------------------------